IFIT Peace Treaty Initiative

 Would the treaty alter or improve the legal status of non-state armed groups?

-- No. The Draft Articles make it more attractive for non-state armed groups to make the choice to negotiate, but excludes any change in their legal status by virtue of that choice.
+• No. The Draft Articles make it more attractive for non-state armed groups to make the choice to negotiate, but exclude any change in their legal status by virtue of that choice.

 Does the treaty restrict the use of force by states?

-Can I see the Draft Articles for the “Convention on Conflict Prevention and Resolution?”
+Can I see the Draft Articles for the “Convention for the Support, Protection and Acceleration of Conflict Prevention and Resolution?”

 Who supports this initiative?